Quarantine of Champagne clones

 Inspired by a centuries-old understanding of the balance between earth and wine, we pursue winegrowing with a respect for each vine and for each person in our extended family.
 Gloria Ferrer Caves & Vineyards implemented the Code of Sustainable Winegrowing Practices and became certified in 2016.

 We are committed to sustainability practices in these areas:

 Spanning both Napa and Sonoma, Carneros is defined by maritime influences of the Pacific Ocean and San Francisco Bay.
 These bodies of water and corresponding currents create cool summer temperatures and moderate winters.
 A long growing season coaxes the grapes to maturity slowly and consistently with a desirable balance of sugar and acidity – the perfect setting for the craft of sparkling wine.

-Our house style of sparkling wine is rooted in a dynamic blend of innovation and consistency.
+Our intentional style of sparkling wine is rooted in a dynamic blend of innovation and consistency.
 Our winemakers use creativity, ingenuity, and a gentle hand to reveal the distinctive Carneros terroir through our Pinot Noir-dominant sparkling wines.